I’ve been playing around with Optimizely to run A/B and multivariate testing. I’d thought I share my experience around this optimization efforts.

 Another challenge that I encountered was the swapping dynamic element.
 For example, some images like Trust-e or Geo Trust logos are generated dynamically.
 So when you use the “move” feature on Optimizely, it doesn’t move the entire logical element, so the page gets distorted when you push the test.

-I have to say the setting up the multi variate piece of the tool is a little clunky, given my experience from using Webtrends Optimize.
-However, the price and service Optimizely is just so compelling it really doesn’t matter.
+I have to say the setting up the multivariate piece of the tool is a little clunky, given my experience from using Webtrends Optimize.
+However, the price and service Optimizely are just so compelling it really doesn’t matter.
 What matters is really churning out the test and get back the results, and move on to drive the lift in conversions.

-What I learned from few tests is that it goes back to basic fundamental thing.
+What I learned from few tests is that it goes back to the basic fundamental thing.